 - STIP Process

-- Project Submitted to NC DOT from Regional Planning Organization for Prioritization
+- Projects Submitted to NC DOT from Regional Planning Organization for Prioritization for SPOT 4.0

 - North Carolina Scenic Byways